-1. Iodometric estimation of potassium dichromate and copper sulphate

-2. Iodimetric estimation of antimony in tartaremetic

-- 3. Estimation of amount of available chlorine in bleaching powder and household bleaches - 4.
+- 1. Iodometric estimation of potassium dichromate and copper sulphate - 2.
+Iodimetric estimation of antimony in tartaremetic - 3.
+Estimation of amount of available chlorine in bleaching powder and household bleaches - 4.
 Estimation of iodine in iodized salts. - 5.
 Iodimetric estimation of ascorbic acid in fruit juices. - 6.
 Estimation of dissolved oxygen in water samples. - 7.
 Gravimetric estimation of sulphate as barium sulphate. - 8.
-Gravimetric estimation of aluminium as oximato complex tetraamminecopper(II) sulphate monohydrate, potassium trioxalatoferrate(III)
+Gravimetric estimation of aluminium as oximato complex - 9.
+Preparation of the following :potash alum, chrome alum, tetraamminecopper(II) sulphate monohydrate, potassium trioxalatoferrate(III) (any two, including one double salt and one complex).